eamadit/eamadit/README.md

 My name is eamadit, I would like to find collaborators for the following projects:

-1. Build a new open source decentralized non-pyramidal DNS PKI based on Wireguard
+1. Build a new open source decentralized and collaborative non-pyramidal DNS PKI model based on Wireguard

 https://legacktem.com/wiki/pmwiki.php?n=Main.RFC08032022

 https://web.archive.org/web/20220806091213/https://security.stackexchange.com/questions/263945/can-you-liberal-guys-help-me-on-my-decentralized-and-non-pyramidal-dns-pki-secur

-2. Build an open source VPS hosting server architecture in order to offer VPS hosting with shared IPs, management interface secured with authenticator and recovery interface secured with emails and/or phone numbers
+2. Build an open source VPS hosting server architecture model in order to offer VPS hosting with shared IPs, management interface secured with authenticator and recovery interface secured with emails and/or phone numbers

 https://www.instagram.com/p/CgRoJDNNxm_/?igshid=NmZiMzY2Mjc=